List of Food Wars!: Shokugeki no Soma characters: Etsuya Eizan

 Etsuya Eizan (叡山 枝津也, Eizan Etsuya) is introduced as a second-year student who occupies the ninth seat on the Council.
-He has been a culinary consultant for a number of businesses since junior high, including Mozuya's fried chicken businesses, whose success Soma foiled by making a better fried chicken store in the shopping district.
+He has been a culinary consultant for a number of businesses since junior high.
 His nickname is "The Alchemist".
 Satoshi Isshiki perceives Eizan as a delinquent who had organized his own gang in junior high, and a yakuza mastermind.

 Eishi Tsukasa

-Eishi Tsukasa (司 瑛士, Tsukasa Eishi) is a third-year student with short light hair who is introduced as the first seat of the Council.
-An extremely talented chef, Eishi was nicknamed "the teacher killer" during middle school as teachers were knocked-down at the power of tasting his dishes.
-Despite his high position, he suffers from stage fright and avoids public speaking, and often questions whether he can do his job, prompting the other council members to either reassure him or to let him be.
-However, he has absolute confidence in his cooking and never asks his customers how his food tastes, asking instead about other things like ambiance.
+Eishi Tsukasa (司 瑛士, Tsukasa Eishi) is a third-year student who is the first seat of the Council.
+Despite his talents and position, he suffers from stage fright.
 He specializes in European gourmet cuisine, and due to his all-white color scheme, he is known in the culinary world as Der Weiße Ritter der Tafel (lit.
 'The White Knight of Table').

 Rindo Kobayashi

 Rindo Kobayashi (小林 竜胆, Kobayashi Rindō) is a third-year student who is introduced as the second seat of the Council.
-She is described as "friendly, sociable and easy-going", with medium-length red hair that covers part of her face.
 She is friends with Tsukasa since meeting in junior high.
-She has a vast knowledge of all things pertaining to ingredients, from carving techniques to butchering methods, and an unfathomable curiosity towards all tastes under the sun.
 She is known as the Rare Ingredients Master.

-In an interview at Anime Expo, Tsukuda said that Rindo was a popular character that he considered writing a version of the story with her as the main character.
+In an interview at Anime Expo, Tsukuda said that Rindo was such a popular character that he considered writing a version of the story with her as the main character.

 Tosuke Megishima

-Tōsuke Megishima (女木島 冬輔, Megishima Tōsuke) is a third-year student who is introduced as occupying the third seat in the Council where he wears a knit hat with dangling balls.
-He did not support Azami, and was dismissed from the Council of Ten after Azami's installation as the new director.
+Tōsuke Megishima (女木島 冬輔, Megishima Tōsuke) is a third-year student who is introduced as occupying the third seat in the Council.
 Megishima has a deep passion for ramen, and is known as the 'Shokugeki Hater' at Totsuki.
 He despises the Shokugeki as he believes the only competition any chef should have is to make their customers happy.
-He is well known nationally in the ramen industry and has helped ramen restaurants to grow and flourish, developing a young Yakuza boss persona.